Person smiling and looking down at their tablet.

 What is a ghost workers' comp policy?

-A ghost workers’ compensation policy is a type of policy designed for self-employed business owners who are exempt from the workers’ compensation requirements in their state—yet they still need to provide proof of coverage to qualify for contracts.
+A workers' compensation ghost policy is a type of minimum premium workers' comp designed for self-employed business owners who don't have employees but need to provide proof of insurance for legal or contractual obligations.

 What does a ghost policy cover?

-A full workers’ comp policy covers medical expenses and disability benefits for employees who suffer work-related injuries and illnesses.
+While a standard workers' compensation insurance policy covers medical expenses and disability benefits for employees who suffer work-related injuries or illnesses, a ghost workers' comp policy doesn't cover anyone or anything.

-Keep in mind that if you buy a ghost workers’ comp policy, you may face an audit from your insurance carrier to verify that you don’t have any employees who would require workers’ comp benefits.
+It's also important to know that if you go with a ghost work comp policy, your insurance carrier will likely audit your business to confirm that you don't have any employees who require workers' comp benefits.

 Get free workers' comp insurance quotes